This post may contain affiliate links. Please read our disclosure policy.

 - To adjust the amount of whipped cream, halve or double the recipe as preferred.

-- To use fresh-milled soft wheat, increase the flour by 1/2 cup + 1 tablespoon (or 62 grams), or grab my free fresh-milled conversion chart.
+- To use fresh-milled soft wheat, increase the flour by 1/2 cup + 1 tablespoon (or 62 grams), or grab my free fresh-milled conversion chart for more conversions.

 Nutrition